Boeing settles half of lawsuits tied to Indonesian crash

 A Boeing spokesman said Friday that the company has settled 63 cases tied to the crash of a plane flown by Indonesia’s Lion Air.

-A lawyer for Boeing disclosed the pace of negotiations with families of passengers during a hearing in federal district court Thursday in Chicago.
+A lawyer for Boeing revealed the pace of negotiations with families of passengers during a hearing in federal district court Thursday in Chicago.

-Many of the lawsuits blame Boeing for not telling pilots about a new flight-control system that repeatedly pushed the nose of the plane down before it crashed shortly after takeoff.
+Many of the lawsuits blame Boeing for not telling pilots about a new flight-control system that repeatedly pushed the nose of the plane down before it crashed shortly after takeoff, killing all 189 aboard.

-Boeing faces dozens of additional lawsuits over a second Max four months later in Ethiopia.
+Boeing faces dozens of additional lawsuits over a second Max crash four months later in Ethiopia that killed 157.

+Max jets have been grounded worldwide since March, and Boeing got no new orders for the plane for several months.
+The Chicago-based company got a boost this week, however, when Turkey’s SunExpress announced it will buy 10 more Max jets and a startup budget carrier in Kazakhstan said it plans to order 30 Max jets.

+For the past year, Boeing has been making changes to flight software on the Max.
+The company recently said it expects Federal Aviation Administration approval in January for pilot-training material.
+That would be the last major step before U.S. airlines can resume using their Max jets, but first Boeing must demonstrate its work on one or more certification flights with the FAA, which have not yet been scheduled.